 Day 17: Escape

 I could see the pressure of her situation and had no problem understanding why she would want cannabis’ escape.
-Then she shared her conflict: she was beginning to realize that cannabis’ temporary relief made her current path just bearable enough, which caused her to avoid the harder path towards her actual dreams.
+Then she shared her conflict: she was beginning to realize that cannabis’ temporary relief made her current path just bearable enough, which caused her to avoid the more challenging path toward her actual dreams.

-If life has made someone walk across hot coals, let’s not judge them for using medication afterwards to tend to their wounded feet.
-But if someone is still standing on the hot coals, the misuse of medication will decrease their ability to find a way off.
+If life has made someone walk across hot coals, let’s not judge them for using medication afterward to tend to their wounded feet.
+But if someone is still standing on the hot coals, the misuse of drugs will decrease their ability to find a way off.

 I’m not suggesting that your life- or your feet- are on fire, but for some people, this is real.
-No judgement from this end, but consider the degree to which cannabis (or any drug or behavior) is aiding you in the pursuit of your dreams, or subduing you with false escape.
+No judgment from this end, but consider the degree to which cannabis (or any drug or behavior) is aiding you in pursuing your dreams or subduing you with false escape.

 Day 18: Connecting Up